-You need additional documents to complete the online ADHS application once you have an officially signed ADHS medical marijuana form.
+You need additional documents to complete the online application once you have an officially signed ADHS medical marijuana form.
 These documents include the following:

 - A completed and signed Patient Attestation Form

-Once your documents are ready, register with the Arizona Department of Health Services and proceed with the MMJ online application.
-Click on ‘Qualifying Patient New Application.”
+Once your documents are ready, register with the ADHS and proceed with the MMJ online application.
+Click on “Qualifying Patient New Application.”
 Please note that you must complete the process within 90 days of receiving the doctor’s written certification.

 For further information, feel free to contact the Arizona Department of Health Services: